 - Use chart and text colors that are pleasing on- and off-screen.

-- Embed color graphics of the facility, team, product, and parts of your processes into the appropriate sections of your plan.
+- Embed color graphics of your facility, team, product, or parts of your processes into the appropriate sections of your plan.

 - Ensure that your business’s name and contact information are included on every page of the document.
 You can insert this information into the document’s header and set it to appear on every page except the cover sheet.